foxdog-studios/meteor-coffeescript-share/README.md

 fds:coffeescript-share __is only__ for use with Meteor applications and __is not__ for use by other packages.

-fds:coffeescript-share makes the same `share` object aviable to everything that uses it.
+fds:coffeescript-share makes the same `share` object available to everything that uses it.
 This allows shared objects to leak outside of their package.
-This is only aproblem when fds:coffeescript-share is used by other package.
+This is only a problem when fds:coffeescript-share is used by other packages.

 Install